Quickstart Guide

 -p 8443:8443 \

-jkaninda/goma-gateway server --config /etc/goma/config.yml
+jkaninda/goma-gateway --config /etc/goma/config.yml

-By default, the gateway listens on:
+By default, Goma Gateway listens on:

 entry point)